Adjuvo/firmware-releases/README.md

 ### Firmware download:
 Get the latest firmware version at: http://www.github.com/Adjuvo/firmware-releases Make sure you download the correct version for your glove.
+There are different hardware versions of the glove. firmware-update-DK11-* updates are for SenseGlove DK1.1 hardware, firmware-update-DK12-* are DK1.2 for and upwards.
+Updating the wrong firmware can result in incorrect functioning of the glove.
 In case of doubt, please contact Senseglove.

 ### Preparing
 1. Keep the boot pin pressed while you plug in the SenseGlove with a micro USB cable.
 You can find the boot pin